fluentscheduler/FluentScheduler/README.md

 ## Usage

-All task configuration is handled in a [Registry] class.
+All job configuration is handled in a [Registry] class.
-You can use classes that implement [ITask] or express your task as an [Action].
+You can use classes that implement [IJob] or express your job as an [Action].

 ```cs
 using FluentScheduler;